Southern European borrowing costs jump on banks, growth worries

 In its changed budget plan for 2016, Portugal cut its growth forecast to 1.8 percent from 2.1 percent previously.
 The budget deficit is seen at 2.2 percent of GDP compared with 2.6 percent initially.

-Concerns about the banks in Portugal and Italy led to some selling pressure on their sovereign bonds earlier this year, but the worries appeared to be more widely spread on Monday, with the likes of Deutsche Bank in Germany taking a hit.
+Concerns about the banks in Portugal and Italy led to some selling pressure on their sovereign bonds earlier this year, but the worries appeared to be more widely spread on Monday, with banks in stronger economies taking a hit.

-As the cost of insuring bank debt soared, comparisons started to be made with the early days of the global financial crisis in 2008.
+Traders cited the threat to banks' earnings posed by negative interest rates, among other factors.

 "You are seeing more and more people saying: is this 2008 again?
 Maybe not quite as severe, but do we need to be worrying about the banking sector and risk assets on a bigger level?"

-Portuguese 10-year bond yields were up 27 basis points at 3.20 percent, the biggest daily rise seen since June 2015.
-Italian and Spanish yields were up 12-13 basis points at 1.69 percent and 1.76 percent, respectively.
+Portuguese 10-year bond yields were up 16 basis points at 3.09 percent.
+Italian and Spanish yields were up 5-6 basis points at 1.61 percent and 1.71 percent, respectively.

+In contrast, German 10-year Bund yields were down 6 basis points at 0.25 percent.

 IRISH UPGRADE

-Somewhat more resilient to the sell-off, Irish 10-year bond yields held near 1 percent as an upgrade to the country's credit rating by Fitch countered selling pressure ahead of what is expected to be a close-run election on Feb.
+Resilient to the sell-off, Irish 10-year bonds held steady, yielding around 1 percent as an upgrade to the country's credit rating by Fitch countered selling pressure ahead of what is expected to be a close-run election on Feb.
 26.

 Fitch raised Ireland by one notch to A late on Friday.